Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Nets Betting Records & Stats

-- Brooklyn has played 61 games this season that have had more than 213.5 combined points scored.
+- Brooklyn has played 66 games this season that have gone over 209.5 combined points scored.

-- Brooklyn's outings this season have a 225.9-point average over/under, 12.4 more points than this game's point total.
+- Brooklyn has a 225.9-point average over/under in its contests this season, 16.4 more points than this game's total.

 - Brooklyn has a 43-39-0 record against the spread this year.